 We draw attention to Note 2, 3 and 14 to the financial statements.
 At each balance sheet date, the Entity reviews the carrying amounts of its non-financial assets, including property, plant and equipment for any indication of impairment or a reversal of previously recorded impairment.
 If any such indication of impairment exists, the recoverable amount of the cash generating unit (CGU) is estimated in order to determine the extent of the impairment loss, if any.
 The Entity has determined each individual restaurant is a separate CGU for impairment testing.
-The balance of property, plant and equipment is \$538,276 thousand which is net of \$39,250 thousand and \$9,414 thousand of impairment loss and impairment reversal respectively.
-The Entity determines the recoverable amount of the CGU as the higher of fair value less costs to sell or its value in use.
+The Entity has recorded property, plant and equipment of \$502,206 thousand, an impairment loss of \$8,539 thousand and impairment reversals of \$3,555 thousand.
+The Entity determines the recoverable amount of a CGU as the higher of fair value less costs to sell or its value in use.
 The determination of each of these amounts is subject to estimation uncertainty.
 The Entity's significant assumptions include: